gowtham-chandrasekaran/Tinder-clone-backend/README.md

 # Tinder-clone-backend
 Backend that connects with mongoDB to load the images in Tinder clone app.

-You can find the front end here: https://github.com/gowthambalboa/Tinder-clone-frontend
+You can find the front end repo here: https://github.com/gowthambalboa/Tinder-clone-frontend

 # Description